cube-alchemy/cube-alchemy/docs/concepts/hypercube.md

 > **Important Note: Avoid Circular Dependencies**
 >
-> For the hypercube to function correctly, your data model must be a **Directed Acyclic Graph (DAG)**.
+> For the hypercube to function correctly, your data model must be a **Acyclic Graph**.
 This means you must avoid **cyclic relationships** (or circular references).
 Such cycles break the logic of data traversal and can lead to incorrect aggregations.